-C-CD-45 Non-Conforming Structures and Uses.
-Allow existing, lawfully established nonconforming structures or uses to be maintained or continued, provided that such structures or uses are not enlarged, intensified, or moved to another site, or redeveloped in areas potentially subject to hazards.
-Structures or uses that are enlarged, intensified, or moved to another site, or redeveloped in areas potentially subject to hazards, must be brought into conformance with the LCP.
+C-CD-5 Non-Conforming Structures and Uses.
+Allow existing, lawfully established non-conforming structures or uses to be maintained or continued, provided that such structures or uses are not enlarged, intensified, or moved to another site, or redeveloped.
+Structures or uses that are enlarged, intensified, or moved to another site, or redeveloped, must be brought into conformance with the LCP.
 If a nonconforming use of land or a nonconforming use of a conforming structure is discontinued for a continuous period of one year, the use shall be deemed to have been abandoned and shall lose its legal nonconforming status.
 However, replacement of 50 percent or more of the nonconforming structure is not repair and maintenance but instead constitutes a replacement structure that must be brought into conformance with the policies and standards of the LCP.